Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Experiment

 As shown in Figure \ref{ablation}, we can find that both Hawkes and GNN modules can only achieve sub-optimal performance.
-If the two modules are combined, the performance of the GNN+Hawkes module is significantly improved, which demonstrates the effect of the proposed alignment loss.
+If the two modules are combined, the result of GNN+Hawkes module is significantly improved, which demonstrates the effect of the proposed alignment loss.

-Furthermore, when the GNN module incorporates global information, the performance of the GNN+Global module is also further improved.
-By comparing module GNN and GNN+Global, the average magnitude of improvement on three different datasets is 0.49\% on CollegeMsg, 1.28\% on Wikipedia, and 7.40\% on cit-HepTh, which is consistent with the ranking of the long-tailed node proportion in Figure \ref{node dis}.
+Furthermore, when the GNN module incorporates global information, the performance of GNN+Global module is also further improved.
+By comparing module GNN and GNN+Global, the average magnitude of improvement on all different datasets is 0.49\% on CollegeMsg, 1.28\% on Wikipedia, and 7.40\% on cit-HepTh, which is consistent with the ranking of the long-tailed node proportion in Figure \ref{node dis}.
 It means that the datasets with more long-tail nodes have a larger performance improvement, which proves that our proposed global module is effective in enhancing long-tail nodes.